ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

+### Responding to Challenges

+To prove control of the identifer and receive authorization, the client needs to
-The client needs to respond with information to complete the challenges.
-To do
+respond with information to complete the challenges.
+To do this, the client
-this, the client updates the authorization object received from the server by
+updates the authorization object received from the server by filling in any
-filling in any required information in the elements of the "challenges"
+required information in the elements of the "challenges" dictionary.
+(This is
-dictionary.
-(This is also the stage where the client should perform any
+also the stage where the client should perform any actions required by the
-actions required by the challenge.)
+challenge.)

 The client sends these updates back to the server in the form of a JSON object
 with the response fields required by the challenge type, carried in a POST